vumichien/cocoindex/examples/gdrive_text_embedding/README.md

-Simple example for cocoindex: build embedding index based on Google Drive files.
+This example builds embedding index based on Google Drive files.
+It continuously updates the index as files are added / updated / deleted in the source folders: it keeps the index in sync with the source folders effortlessly.

 ## Prerequisite